 Annette Sharpe: But I know she has this gift.
 When I bring a plant or anyone … Honestly, her house is like a jungle.
 You bring over this plant to her, and she welcomes it with open arms.
 She feeds it, she nurtures it.
-Anyway, who’s benefiting or what’s benefiting from her gift is in this case, plants.
+Anyway, who are benefiting or what’s benefiting from her gift is in this case, plants.
 It could be puppies.
-It could be people, it could be specific sector of our population.
-Maybe it’s the elderly, maybe it’s children.
+It could be people, it could be a specific sector of our population.
+Maybe it’s elderly, maybe it’s children.
 So, you need to know who’s benefiting from your gifts.

 Mitch Matthews: I think that’s huge.
 I want to interrupt for just a second because I love that knowing your gifts and applying your gifts.
-I think that is absolutely.
+I think that is absolute.
 But knowing who is benefiting, what’s benefiting, I think is huge.
 I think especially in the world that we live in now.
 Whether you’re working in technology or … There’s just a lot of times where a person’s removed from the audience they’re benefiting.
 They don’t have that feedback loop where they’re actually getting to connect and hear the impact, all of those things.

 I can only imagine.
-I come across a lot of those folks that really are not feeling satisfaction, they’re doing an amazing job, but because that loop doesn’t exist, or because they’re not connected with who they’re benefiting, or are getting that feedback, they really feel unsatisfied.
+I come across a lot of those folks that really are not feeling satisfied, they’re doing an amazing job, but because that loop doesn’t exist, or because they’re not connected with who they’re benefiting, or are getting that feedback, they really feel unsatisfied.
 I think that’s really huge.

-Annette Sharpe: I love that you brought that up, because sometimes I do trainings with organizations.
+Annette Sharpe: I love that you brought that up because sometimes I do training with organizations.
 One of the key pieces that I tell the leadership team.
 If there are any leaders on this call, or CEOs or anybody who’s working with a team, your job, really, if you want your team to feel more engaged and more inspired in their work and you want to have the retention of the people in your team, in your organization, they need to hear the feedback that what they’re doing matters in order for them to feel on purpose and connected to their work.

 If you are top line and you’re receiving the thank you cards and you’re receiving the feedback, hearing from people that what you’re doing makes a difference, and there’s somebody in the back, who is let’s say, working in technology and isn’t hearing that feedback or isn’t receiving that type of affirmation, then it is your job as a leader in the organization to let them know.
 Share those things with them.
 Tell your people what they’re doing matters.
 Because that is where we see turnover in organizations that when people aren’t feeling on purpose in their work.
 It’s a great point.
 I’m really glad you brought that up.